|

 UFOs felt that the report was not complete, your leadership in bringing this about was an

+important step.
 We are continuing our citizens

 reconnaissance of the extraterrestrial intelligence phenomena.
 We fully understand that with all the pressing current